gmhard01/Blackjack/README.md

 2. As a junior programmer, I learned the hard way why it is important to write decoupled and testable code.
 On an early project, I wrote myself into a corner by having console input/output contained within other methods that implemented logic.
 When it came time to write unit tests, I realized I was screwed because I depended on console input to assign values to variables that would be involved in testing - not good.
 Learning from this, I have a ConsoleIO class that handles all console input and output.
 Maybe not interesting per se, but certainly a point of growth.

 3. The dealer (computer opponent) plays using basic Blackjack strategies as well as standard casino rules that I researched which ultimately dictate how its decisions are made.
-This works well and makes the dealer and fairly formidable opponent.
+This works well and makes the dealer a fairly formidable opponent.
 Refer to the methods in the Dealer class and the DealerStrategy method in the Game class to see how this works.

 4. I have written 30 (passing!) unit tests to ensure functionality works appropriately.